sjbrown/1kfa/resolution_cards/character_move_sheet.md

 **Details**: A mysterious magical defense instantaneously cancels any attack against you, but you must end an ONGOING magical effect of your magic item and lose all its remaining charges.

-Any amount of attack power may be cancelled, any narrative effects of the attack will be resolved by the GM.
+Any amount of Might may be cancelled, any narrative effects of the attack will be resolved by the GM.

 Anytime afterward, confront an authority as being your unknown benefactor.
 The GM will explain why you're correct, and must spend:
  *  1 Journey Point and you keep the card